 This is nice served with cranberry sauce, but also excellent on its own!

-As with any pastry, it’s important to work quickly, with a light touch.
+- Work quickly: as with any pastry, it’s important to work quickly, with a light touch.
 Kneading too much or heating the oil too much will result in a tough shell.
 Coconut oil pastry doesn’t require chilling, but it’s still a good idea to start with cold ingredients.

 More Potato Recipes

-Roasted New Potato Salad
+New Potato Salad with lentils

 Potato Galette with Caramelised Onions